 Located on the southeast coast of the Salento Peninsula along the Adriatic Sea, Otranto is a picturesque seaside town with charm galore on the tip of the stiletto heel of the Italian boot.

-A lovely coastal village that begs to be explored on foot, Otranto endears itself to everyone who visits.
-Off the beaten tourist track (for now), it is one of Italy’s best kept secrets.
-With a laid-back holiday atmosphere surrounded by azure blue water and striking scenic views, it is great for a day trip or longer stay.
+With a laid-back holiday atmosphere surrounded by azure blue water and striking scenic views, Otranto is great for a day trip or longer stay.
 Breathe in the salt-studded air as the wind ruffles your hair and the sun kisses your face.
-Otranto is the perfect destination.
+It’s the perfect destination.

 The beaches immediate to the town are quite small, and said to be crowded in the peak summer season.
 However, the coastline stretching beyond Otranto is renowned for its beauty, as are popular beaches to both the north and south.